Find a yoga teacher in your area who understands persistent pain, or a health professional who understands yoga in pain

 How to use the register

-Everyone listed here has successfully completed Yoga for Pain Foundations Level Training (as a minimum) and continues their learning as part of the Yoga for Pain Practitioner network.
-They also abide by a code of ethics to do their best to guide students into the most suitable class.
+Yoga teachers and health professionals listed here have successfully completed Yoga for Pain Foundations Level Training as a minimum.
+They also continue their learning as part of the Yoga for Pain Practitioner network and abide by a code of ethics to do their best to guide you into the most suitable class.

-Yoga teachers listed offer pain-friendly classes (suitable if you are comfortable moving without a pain flare and can adapt postures to suit you) pain-specific group yoga classes (groups just for people with pain) or one-to-ones.
+Yoga teachers offer pain-friendly classes (suitable if you are comfortable moving without a pain flare and can adapt postures to suit you) pain-specific group yoga classes (groups just for people with pain) or one-to-ones.

-The health professionals are great to call on for help preparing physically and mentally for your first yoga class.
+The health professionals are great for help preparing for your first yoga class.
 Some run mindful movement classes that are good preparation for yoga.

 While everyone on this list is experienced and very caring, it’s important to remember yoga is not a medical treatment, and to do the background work to find the best provider for you.
 Ask questions, book a one-to-one before joining a group course and read our resources for tips about starting yoga when you have pain.